enso-org/enso/docs/infrastructure/logging.md

 Rolling policy is a fully optional property of File Appender that would trigger automatic log rotation.
-All properties are optional with some reasonable defaults if missing (defined in `org.enso.logger.config.FileAppender` config class).
+All properties are optional with some reasonable defaults if missing (defined in `org.enso.logging.config.FileAppender` config class).

 #### Socket Appender